WordPress: WordCamp developer and user conferences

 WordCamps are casual, locally organized conferences covering everything related to WordPress.
 The first such event was WordCamp 2006 in August 2006 in San Francisco, which lasted one day and had over 500 attendees.
 The first WordCamp outside San Francisco was held in Beijing in September 2007.
 Since then, there have been over 1,022 WordCamps in over 75 cities in 65 countries around the world.
 WordCamp San Francisco 2014 was the last official annual conference of WordPress developers and users taking place in San Francisco, having now been replaced with WordCamp US.
-First ran in 2013 as WordCamp Europe, regional WordCamps in other geographical regions are held with the aim of connecting people who aren't already active in their local communities and inspire attendees to start user communities in their hometowns.
+First ran in 2013 as WordCamp Europe, regional WordCamps in other geographical regions are held to connect people who are not already active in their local communities and inspire attendees to start user communities in their hometowns.
 In 2019, the Nordic region had its own WordCamp Nordic.
 The first WordCamp Asia was to be held in 2020, but cancelled due to the COVID-19 pandemic.